 Developed and developing countries alike are affected by loss and damage.
 However, developing countries lack the resources to reduce and address loss and damage that developed countries have at their disposal.
 Global solidarity on Loss and Damage is critical to create a resilient world in which every citizen is thriving.
 In addition to that, the Intergovernmental Panel on Climate Change (IPCC), which is the UN’s scientific body on climate change, has acknowledged that even with if mitigation and adaptation can reduce warming to 1.5 °C there will still be unavoided and unavoidable losses and damages that will have a greater impact on vulnerable people, communities and countries, the majority of which are in the global South.

-Of Loss And Damage Under The UNFCCC?
+What Is The History Of Loss And Damage Under The UNFCCC?

 The United Nations Framework Convention on Climate Change (UNFCCC) was established in 1992 after the UN General Assembly recognized that loss and damage represents a threat to humankind.
 While the UNFCCC was being negotiated, Vanuatu on behalf of the Alliance of Small Island States (AOSIS) submitted a proposal for a mechanism to address loss and damage from sea level rise in small island developing states (SIDS).
 This proposal did not move forward, though the UNFCCC does acknowledge the obligation of developed countries to support developing countries in their efforts to address climate change.